Akashleena/Remote-teleguidance/src/image_view/src/README.md

 #### RGB camera info (info_sub_)
 #### Depth camera info (info_depth_sub_)

 The ApproximateTime policy handles the reality that these topics arrive at slightly different times.
-You're using a queue size of 1000, which is huge because it was dealing with bag file playback.
+We're using a queue size of 1000, which is huge because it was dealing with bag file playback.
 We do the same for high-latency sensors.

 ## 2. Camera Model Initialization (line 85)
 ```
-cppimage_geometry::PinholeCameraModel cam_model_;
+image_geometry::PinholeCameraModel cam_model_;
 cam_model_.fromCameraInfo(camDepthInfo);
 ```
 PinholeCameraModel wraps the intrinsic calibration matrix K: